limianwang/osmos-lite/docs/plugins.md

     var hooks = document.getAllHooks();

-## Create explicit plugins
+## Creating plugins

-An explicit plugin is just a closure that is passed to the `plugin` method of either a `Document` or `Model` instance.
+A plugin is just a closure that is passed to the `plugin` method of either a `Document` or `Model` instance.
 The closure is called immediately, receives the instance as its sole parameter, and is responsible for altering it as needed and/or attaching to all necessary hooks.

 For example, suppose you have this model: